 Beyond this dock you see Spring Point Ledge Lighthouse, built in 1859.
 For much of its life, this “spark plug” style lighthouse sat on the ledge with no breakwater connecting it to land.
 The breakwater came in 1955 to help protect the nearby marina from ocean swells.

-From the lighthouse, proceed to the number 5 green buoy off of Bug Light.
+From the lighthouse, proceed to the green buoy marked “5” off of Bug Light.
 This is a very good location to scan marine traffic prior to crossing the busiest corner in and out of the harbor.
 It's also a good idea to make a "securite" call on your VHF radio to notify boat traffic of your crossing.
 Once you're ready to cross you can very carefully paddle quickly and directly back towards the number 1 green buoy by Fish Point.
 You can also use the large, tan apartment building on the hill (the Portland House) as a landmark beside Fish Point to help you use a range as you cross.

-A NOTE ABOUT SAFETY: Sea kayaking responsibly on Maine's coastal waters requires preparation, skills and knowledge.
+ANOTHER NOTE ABOUT SAFETY: Sea kayaking responsibly on Maine's coastal waters requires preparation, skills and knowledge.
 Casco Bay is a potentially dangerous environment due to its very cold waters, busy boat traffic and exposure to the conditions of the Atlantic Ocean (including sudden fog and strong winds).
 This is why we encourage people to take our lessons or join our guided trips before venturing out on their own.
 One fundamental skill that is essential for sea kayaking is the ability to rescue someone from a capsize.
 It can be extremely difficult to re-enter a kayak in cold and turbulent water.
 Anyone who paddles in the exposed waters of Casco Bay without this knowledge (or someone else who has that knowledge) is taking an extremely high risk.
 Sign up for our "Rescue Clinic" to learn these rescue skills.

 Local NOAA Chart: